 Can I work while studying in Ireland?

 Students from the EEA - All nationals from the European Economic Area (EEA) are free to take up full-time or part-time employment in Ireland while studying.

-Students from outside the EEA - Students attending a full time course of at least one academic year are entitled to take up casual employment provided that the course of study is included on the government's internationalisation register.
+Students from outside the EEA - Students attending a full time course of at least one academic year are entitled to take up casual employment provided that the course of study is included on the government's list of visa eligible courses.
 Casual employment is defined as up to 20 hours part-time work per week during standard term-times, with the ability to work full-time (up to 40 hours per week).
 The periods are 15th December to 15th January and 1st May to 31st August only, corresponding to the traditional summer and winter college holidays.
 These dates are fixed for all non-EEA students, regardless of the actual college teaching calendar for their course.
 Colleges are no longer able to issue holiday letters documenting a student as available to work full-time outside of these dates.
 More information

 - The right to work lapses automatically on expiry of a student's immigration permission, except for an extension of up to 12 months which may be available to third level graduates.

 If you need to apply for a visa to study in Ireland you will need to show that you have sufficient funds to cover the entire period of your course, without having to rely on income from a part-time job.

 Am I entitled to work if I am attending a foundation course before term beings?

 If you are attending a foundation/preparatory course prior to enrolment on a full-time course you are not entitled to work until you have commenced your full-time course.